-Ensure your organisation’s preparations for RPA are watertight and ready for anything.
+Ensure your organisation’s preparations for RPA process discovery are watertight and ready for anything.
 Here are Skore’s recommendations for RPA process discovery success.

 - how to quickly evaluate and prioritise the requests